 The Series 2021 Bonds are issued on a parity with the Series 2015C Bonds with respect to the lien on the Pledged Revenues under the Financing Agreement.
 The Indenture provides for the future issuance of additional bonds ("Additional Parity Bonds") which, if issued, will rank on a parity with the Bonds and any other bonds then outstanding under the Indenture issued on a parity with the Bonds as to the pledge of the Pledged Revenues.
-See the captions "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Additional Parity Bonds," and "- Project Bonds, Priority of Liens," and "SUMMARY OF THE INDENTURE - Authorization of Additional Bonds" in Appendix E hereto.
+See the captions "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Additional Parity Bonds," and "- Project Bonds, Priority of Liens" in this Official Statement, and "SUMMARY OF THE INDENTURE - Authorization of Additional Bonds" in Appendix E hereto.
+The Financing Agreement provides that the City may enter into a Supplemental Financing Agreement to acknowledge that Loan Payments are revised to the extent necessary to provide for the payment of the principal of, redemption premium, if any, and interest on the Additional Bonds.